 The Order of St John is a splendid organisation, which is a modern continuation of the work of the ancient Hospitallers of St John, who founded a Hospital in Jerusalem in the Eleventh Century.
 In the United Kingdom we know them for providing voluntary services via the St John Ambulance, but they also provide extensive services via the St John of Jerusalem Eye Hospital Group to various people in Israel and Palestine regardless of race, creed or ability to pay.
 This includes various outreach services to people who would otherwise go or remain blind or partially sighted.
 In order to continue with this good work they need substantial donations, especially since the devaluation of the pound has added A MILLION POUNDS to the amount they must raise EACH YEAR to allow their services to operate.
+The US Government withdrawing aid has added FIVE MILLION POUNDS PER YEAR making a total of a SIX MILLION POUND shortfall per year that we, their supporters, need to find for them EVERY SINGLE year on top of.the existing fundraising.

 Donating through JustGiving is simple, fast and totally secure.
 Your details are safe with JustGiving - they'll never sell them on or send unwanted emails.
 Once you donate, they'll send your money directly to the charity.
 So it's the most efficient way to donate - saving time and cutting costs for the charity.